 - Northwestern University's Medill School of Journalism offers a graduate course in medical, science and environmental reporting.
 Students take a companion seminar that includes a hands-on laboratory experience and may also cover related beats in other Medill graduate courses.
 Contact Donna Leff, (312) 503-0768.

-- Annenberg's School of Journalism at the University of Southern California offers a unique 10-month M.A. program in specialized journalism for mid-career journalists.
+- Annenberg's School of Journalism at the University of Southern California offers a unique nine-and-a-half month M.A. program in specialized journalism for mid-career journalists.
 Students may select areas of focus such as politics, education, health and environment, science, religion, arts and culture, entertainment, sports, business and economics, urban affairs, and the law.
 In addition to the journalism classes taught at USC Annenberg, students will take courses with faculty from USC's other highly regarded academic units, such as the Price School of Public Policy, Dornsife College of Letters, Arts and Sciences, School of Communication, School of Cinematic Arts, and the Rossier School of Education.
 Contact USC Annenberg Admissions office at (213) 821-0770 for more information.

 - At Stanford University, Thomas Hayden teaches an environmental journalism course for graduate and undergraduate students through the Graduate Program in Journalism.
 He also teaches environmental communication and multimedia storytelling, primarily for science students, in the School of Earth Sciences.
 Ongoing projects include the SAGE eco-advice column, and the Generation Anthropocene podcast series.
 Biology professor Susan McConnell teaches conservation photography as a field course.
 Contact Thomas Hayden, (650) 721-5722.